manzt/soundvision/README.md

 </p>

 ### Creating a Playlist
 After making album selections, users are free to choose individual tracks to add to the playlist queue.
 The user may export this playlist with a discriptive title (ex.
-"Summer 2013", "First month of college", etc) to Spotify by pressing the "EXPORT PLAYLIST" button.
+"Summer 2013", "First month of college", etc) to Spotify by pressing the 'EXPORT PLAYLIST' button.
 <p align="center">
   <img src="https://media.giphy.com/media/mWHiQX6RNae6Gqh1iY/giphy.gif" width="430" height="300"/>
 </p>